Chander-Shekhar/Opearting-Systems/A1(Scheduling Algorithms)/Readme.md

 2. Stats about the execution named RM-Stats.txt or EDF-Stats.txt.

 Report: Explanation about design of the program and a comparision between both the algorithms.

+**To know about how to execute the programs, read Assgn1Readme-CS17BTECH11011.txt**